SanghyunKim1/Hitting-vs-Pitching-vs-Fielding-vs-Baserunning/README.md

 Furthermore, there's one more clear pattern here. **Baserunning** has never been as important as hitting, pitching, and fielding since the start of MLB.
 In other words, teams have never benefitted that much from successful base running since 1871, so why do they want to focus on base running?

-### 8. Linear Regression

 ### 9. Conclusion

 In this project, I analyzed how important each aspect of player skills is in terms of a team's winning percentage.
 The four main areas are **hitting**, **pitching**, **fielding** and **baserunning**, and these skills are measured by *wOBA*, *FIP*, *Def* and *BsR*, respectively.
 Of course, single stat wouldn't be enough to perfectly evaluate each areas of player abilities.
 Nevertheless, as this project aims to understand the impacts of *pure* skills, I decided to include single stats for each aspect to avoid overestimation problems, and therefore, the models above could yeild relatively small R-squared values.
 Though it doesn't mean that I totally disregarded the predictive power of models.
 Given the small RMSEs of models in all eras, I believe those models still yield a decent level of predictions (see the RMSE table above).

-From EDA and random forest feature importance (*impurity-based method*) analysis, I came to a conclusion that **fielding** used to be the most significant factor for teams in the early days, but such a trend seems to have changed over time.
-Since the 1900s, **hitting** and **pitching** started to account for large proportions of team winning percentages while **fielding** is getting less important than it used to be.
+Through EDA and random forest feature importance (*impurity-based method*) analysis, I came to a conclusion that **fielding** used to be the most significant factor for teams in the early days, but such a trend seems to have changed over time.
+Since the 1900s, **hitting** and **pitching** started to account for large proportions of team winning percentages, while **fielding** is getting less important than it used to be.
 On the other hand, **baserunning** has never influenced a team's winning percentage that much.
 So it appears that teams would benefit from strengthening their hitting and pitching capacities.

 Nonetheless, this analysis also has several drawbacks.
 First, the impurity-based method for measuring feature importance tend to overestimate numerical features.
 Thus, the percentage contributions of each stat might have been overestimated.
 Second, since I didn't use post-season data, the result may be inappropriate to conclude how much importance those stats have for post-season results.
 Therefore, further analysis would be required to see what makes the World Series champions, which is the ultimate goal of all MLB teams.